databricks/spark-training/strata_2013/mli-document-categorization.md

 ##Setup

-*NOTE* Here I'm assuming that Spark has been published-local, and that MLI-assembly-1.0.jar has been built!

 From a console - register the MLI library with Spark, start a Spark shell, and load up an "MLContext" - which is similar to a SparkContext.

 <div class ="codetabs">